 - Be physically active.
 Consult your health care provider about safe ways to stay physically active during your pregnancy, such as walking, swimming or doing low-impact aerobics.

 - Avoid risky substances.
 If you smoke, ask your health care provider to help you quit.
 Alcohol and illicit drugs are off-limits, too.
 Get your health care provider's OK before you start or stop taking any medications or supplements.

-Obesity during pregnancy can increase the risk of complications for you and your baby.
-To ease your anxiety, work closely with your health care provider.
-He or she can help you avoid excessive weight gain, manage any medical conditions, and monitor your baby's growth and development.
+Having a BMI of 30 or higher during pregnancy can increase the risk of complications for you and your baby.
+Working with your health care provider can help you manage your risks and promote a healthy pregnancy.